Markbnj/venv2docker/README.md

 into issues with it, or with any other aspect of relocating the env into a docker container please open an issue here so I can follow up on it.

-## Architecture and base image compatibility
+### Architecture and base image compatibility

 Often the only thing you care about when deploying docker containers is that the host machine is running a compatible version of the linux kernel.
 Not so with virtualenvs.
 The constraints are a little tighter.
 There are at least two reasons for this.

-The first is that virtualenv doesn't replicate your whole system python installation.
-It's reason for existing is to isolate installed dependencies.
-So instead of copying all the stable system python libraries into the virtualenv it symlinks to them.
-What this means is that if you try to move a virtualenv to an architecture in which the system python install is either missing, or installed to a different location than the platform on which you built the venv, it will fail to run correctly.
-If you start the interpreter in the image and see messages about missing platform-dependent or -independent libraries, or missing `site.py` then the image into which you are moving the venv either doesn't have python installed, or has it somewhere else.
+The first is that virtualenv symlinks to a lot of files and directories in the system python installation.
+What this means is that if you try to move a virtualenv to a different platform it may fail to run if python is in a different place or missing altogether.
+It's for this reason that the script automatically installs python into the default `debian:jessie` base image if you don't.
+If you start the interpreter in the image and see messages about missing platform-dependent or -independent libraries, or missing `site.py` then you have a python installation incompatibility.

 The second is simply that virtualenv builds libraries for the environment on which they are being installed, in some cases even compiling C code in the process.
 If